John F. Kennedy assassination conspiracy theories: New Orleans conspiracy

 Earlier, in the spring of 1963, Oswald had written to the New York City headquarters of the pro-Castro Fair Play for Cuba Committee, proposing to rent "a small office at my own expense for the purpose of forming a FPCC branch here in New Orleans".
 As the sole member of the New Orleans chapter of the Fair Play for Cuba Committee, Oswald ordered 1,000 leaflets with the heading, "Hands Off Cuba" from a local printer.
 On August 16, 1963, Oswald passed out Fair Play for Cuba leaflets in front of the International Trade Mart in New Orleans.

 One of Oswald's leaflets had the address "544 Camp Street" hand-stamped on it, apparently by Oswald himself.
 The address was in the "Newman Building", which from October 1961 to February 1962 housed the Cuban Revolutionary Council, a militant anti-Castro group.
 Around the corner but located in the same building, with a different entrance, was the address 531 Lafayette Street – the address of "Guy Banister Associates", the private detective agency run by Guy Banister.
 Banister's office was involved in anti-Castro and private investigative activities in the New Orleans area.
 A CIA file indicated that in September 1960, the CIA had considered "using Guy Banister Associates for the collection of foreign intelligence, but ultimately decided against it".

 In the late 1970s, the House Select Committee on Assassinations (HSCA) investigated the possible relationship of Oswald to Banister's office.
-While the committee was unable to interview Guy Banister (who died in 1964), the committee did interview his brother Ross Banister.
+While the committee was unable to interview Guy Banister, who died in 1964, the committee interviewed his brother Ross Banister.
 Ross "told the committee that his brother had mentioned seeing Oswald hand out Fair Play for Cuba literature on one occasion.
 Ross theorized that Oswald had used the 544 Camp Street address on his literature to embarrass Guy."